Translate

 I stand by an open window holding a flexi-leather strap, whilst Xiomara has slipped into the one free seat alongside a large woman nursing bags of groceries.
 We race from stop to stop, passing Obelisco and the 1926 Chalet de 9 de Julio5, a perfect villa perched high up on the rooftops above Cerito.

-Reaching Gogys, we find that Lord Cameron has beaten us to the restaurant, stripped off his jacket and is tucking into an asado comprising every type of beef from nose to tail.
+Reaching Gogys, we find that Lord Cameron has beaten us to the restaurant, stripped off his jacket and is tucking into an asado comprising every type of beef.
 His security contingent sit at an adjacent table drinking Quilmes6.
 Gogy’s manager has his eyes glued to football on the television, barely registering that the UK Foreign Secretary is his sole diner.

 ‘Ah, Xio,’ Cameron exclaims, ‘Come here my darling and help me eat this beast.’
 ‘Is that Bond with you?
 I hope he is behaving himself and teaching you well.’